$15 and a Russian real-estate agent — that’s what started my full-time freelance career.

 These days an email address is essential.
 It’s best if it’s at your own domain (that’s what I do), but if you’re in a bind and don’t want to do that quite yet, services like Mail.com are quick solutions (I’ve never used this solution personally so I can’t vouch).
 As long as you’re not using a free account from Yahoo or Google, you’re fine.

-Most clients though, like to communicate by voice.
+Most clients though, like to communicate by voice (and sometimes in person if you’re up for that) at some point.
 I have a Google Voice number for privacy, but if you’re comfortable giving your own number out, go ahead.
 Skype is also an option, but while some clients prefer it, others get lost or confused.
-Personally I use a mix of Skype, phone, and email (on top of communication through platforms like Upwork and LinkedIn).
+Personally, I use a mix of Skype, phone, and email (on top of communication through platforms like Upwork and LinkedIn).

 A Way To Get Paid